Yuracaré people: Modern issues

 Indiana University's IFRI, along with the Center for the Study of Economic and Social Reality (CERES), has done research among the Yuracaré regarding the way the Yuracaré manage their forests.
 The organization helped the Yuracaré develop a forest management plan and receive official land titles to their territory by 1996, and in 1998 the Bolivian government officially approved the management plan.
 This was the first time in Bolivian history that an indigenous group was granted concessionary forest management rights.
 Further, the IFRI said that the natives' forest management practices increase the amount and size of fruiting trees.
 The Yuracaré find it important to maintain the forest because certain trees bear the fruit that is necessary in attracting the game that they hunt and of which they live off.

-Like other indigenous groups in Bolivia, the Yuracaré have faced major problems stemming from cultural issues in recent years.
-Some background: Bolivia is South America's poorest nation, and the native populations there are the most financially deprived of all.
+Like other indigenous groups in Bolivia, the Yuracaré have faced difficulties in recent years.
+Bolivia is South America's poorest nation, and the native populations are generally amoing the most financially deprived in the nation.
 Having remained isolated over the years, authentic native traditions have still survived, while evolving under Catholic (in this case, the Jesuits of Paraguayan Reductions) and Spanish influences.
 The proliferation of the Spanish language has led to disconnect and even friction between native tongues and Spanish-speakers.
-Globalization has been a major issue, as the Yuracaré have rejected privatization that has been implemented with encouragement from the U.S., to some amount of success.
+Globalization has been a major issue, and the Yuracaré have struggled to maintain their language and customs.
+In 2025, the first Yuracare-Spanish dictionary and grammar was published as an attempt at preserving the language.